 Just Playing House took on new meaning.
 Now it meant going through the motions of life.
 Trying to create a new normal that just doesn’t fit.
 That’s life after loss.

 I regularly receive messages from readers that thank me for sharing.
 Each one on a similar grief journey of their own looking for support, validation they aren’t crazy (because we all feel like we are), and connection with other people that get it.
 Just Playing House is the start of supporting our amazing community of child loss survivors.

 My goal is to be part of the movement that breaks the stigma around grief.
+That is why I became a grief coach, formalizing the work I do here as After Child Loss to help increase support for other bereaved parents.
 My dream is that someday we can all talk about child loss without it being uncomfortable.
-Grab a Diet Coke with me and I’ll share my big plans to help increase support for other bereaved parents.

 As crazy as it sounds, grief and death have become the focus of my life.
 The center of what I’m learning is where I need to focus my time and energy.